anromashkina/FC-NN_NanoDesign/README.md

 # FC-NN_NanoDesign

-Compact planar photonic elements suitable for efficient control over the polarization of light are of high interest nowa- days.
-Here we propose a design of a chiral metasurface based on asymmetric unit cells formed by plasmonic nanodisks and nanoblocks.
-Using the FDTD analysis we show that the collective lattice resonance harnessed by the diffraction coupling of the plasmonic unit cell’s is the heart of the revealed resonant 37% circular dichroism effect.
-Chirality of such a metasurface is analyzed as well by deep-learning-assisted optimization of the metasurface.
+Compact planar photonic elements serving for efficient control over the polarization of light are of paramount importance in photonics.
+Here we propose a design of a chiral periodic metasurface based on asymmetric unit cells formed by plasmonic nanodisks and nanorods.
+Using the FDTD analysis, we show that the collective lattice resonance harnessed by the diffraction coupling of the plasmonic unit cells is the heart of the revealed resonant 38% circular dichroism effect.
+The chirality of considered structure is enhanced using the deep-learning-assisted optimization of the metasurface design as well.